Zainl29/Machine-Learning-Project/README.md

 ### prerequisites:
 1. Python
-2. Spyder IDE (extremely optimised for machine learning & data analysis)
+2. Spyder IDE (Optimised for machine learning & data analysis)

 **This project is composed of two main parts:**